School of Architecture

 Non-architecture students may minor in: Architecture, Architectural History, Architectural Representation & Visualization, Architectural Technology, and Computational Design.

-Architecture majors may minor in: Architectural Design Fabrication, Architectural History, Architectural Representation & Visualization, Building Science, and Computational Design.
+Architecture students may minor in: Architectural Design Fabrication, Architectural History, Architectural Representation & Visualization, Building Science, and Computational Design.

 The Minor in Architecture sequence is for students who intend to develop intellectual links to the architectural profession.
 The scope of courses offered includes a full spectrum of professional issues in architecture.
 (Available to non-architecture majors only.)